Dorothy is a master gardener, former newspaper reporter, and the author of several books. Michael is a landscape and nature photographer.

-Baltimore orioles live in open woods, shade trees, elm trees or riverside groves but are often seen in trees in urbanized areas.
+Baltimore orioles live in open woods, shade trees, elm trees, or riverside groves but are often seen in trees in urbanized areas.
 They breed in deciduous or mixed woodland areas, preferring open woods or the edges of the woods to the dense interior.
-If you are trying to catch a glimpse of a Baltimore oriole, you need to cast your gaze high in the trees because they like to perch in the top of trees.
+If you are trying to catch a glimpse of a Baltimore oriole, you need to cast your gaze high in the trees because they like to perch in the tops of trees.
 Even when searching for insects, they will usually flit about in a tree's upper foliage.

 Their Diet and Feeding Behavior